Mucky Pup: Torrid Records

 The band's third album, Now, was released in 1990.
 Now introduced new bass player Marc DeBacker, of Belgium, to the lineup and featured guest appearances by Evan Seinfeld and Billy Graziadei of the band Biohazard, whom Mucky Pup had befriended and regularly used as an opening act.
 In the past, various clubs had refused to let Biohazard play, thinking that their performances could lead to violence, but Mucky Pup sneaked the band on stage for a few songs before their own set.
 The band shot a second video, "Hippies Hate Water," which MTV never played.

 The band began playing shows with bands such as Primus, Gwar, Red Hot Chili Peppers, Murphy's Law, Bad Brains, 24-7 Spyz, and Scatterbrain.
 While Nastasi had returned to record Now, he no longer toured with the band, as he was performing with Dog Eat Dog at the same time Mucky Pup was touring.
 As a result, new guitarist Splatter became the band's live guitarist.
-Splatter's time with band was brief and he was replaced by Terry, who remained their live guitarist until 1992.
+Splatter's time with band was brief and he was replaced by Terry Torino, who remained their live guitarist until 1992.

 After the release of Now, Mucky Pup ended their association with Torrid and Roadrunner Records.